Questions about International Co-op?

 Students must have health insurance which provides coverage outside the U.S. In some countries students may be covered by a national insurance plan, but historically there have been significant gaps in the coverage.
-Therefore, students should review their existing U.S. health insurance plans to determine what coverage is provided outside the U.S.
+Therefore, students should review their existing health insurance plans to determine what coverage is provided outside the U.S.

 Download some questions to ask your insurance provider.

 Global Assistance Insurance (On Call)

 Drexel University has partnered with On Call, at no additional cost to you, to provide you with access to immediate support should you experience any challenges when you are traveling.
 Please note that On Call does not replace the health insurance coverage you have, mentioned above.
-On Call assists during critical emergencies like illness or injury that may result in an evacuation to a location that has adequate care or a threat to your safety due to a political or natural disaster event which you need to be evacuated from.
+On Call assists during critical emergencies like illness or injury that may result in an evacuation to a location that has adequate care or a threat to your safety due to a political or natural disaster event from which you need to be evacuated.
 They can also assist with smaller problems you may not realize you have a resource for.
 However, On Call does not cover such things as stolen laptops, for example.
 View the Global Assistance Insurance document.

 It is recommended that all students register with the embassy or consulate in their host country.
 This can be done online or in person upon arrival.
 The registration process allows the embassy or consulate to contact you in case of an emergency.

 Health and Immunizations

 You may not be allowed to enter a country if you don't have the proper immunization(s) or vaccination(s).
 Drexel University College of Medicine's Travel Health Center provides travel health planning for students.
 A travel health physician conducts a comprehensive review of each individual's travel itinerary and medical history and provides personalized recommendations for effective healthcare precautions to optimize disease prevention.

 The Centers for Disease Control and Prevention (CDC), provides extensive information for travelers, including health information for specific destinations and information on outbreaks, vaccinations, and safe food and water.